peterminant/HeatHazedImageView/README.md

 ### Requirements

 Supported platforms are iOS 10.0 or later and tvOS 10.0 or later.
-If Metal is not available on target device, HeatHazedImageView will fallback to using plain UIImageView without any additional effects.
+If Metal is not available on target device, HeatHazedImageView will fallback to using plain UIImageView without additional effects.